Sundus-AlQadi/Cybersecurity-Portfolio/Notes/Access-Control.md

 Profile update functionality should only accept approved fields.

 Sensitive attributes such as role IDs, permissions, and administrator flags must be protected from user modification.

+## User ID Controlled by Request Parameter (IDOR)

+Applications often use identifiers in URLs to retrieve user-specific resources.

+If the application does not verify that the authenticated user owns the requested resource, attackers may be able to access data belonging to other users simply by modifying the identifier.

+### Lab 05: User ID Controlled by Request Parameter

+In this lab, the account page used a user identifier parameter to determine which account information should be displayed.

+By changing the identifier from my own username to another user's username, I was able to access Carlos's account information and retrieve his API key.

+### Key Takeaway

+Authorization checks must validate resource ownership, not just authentication status.

+Changing a user identifier should never allow access to another user's data.